daos-stack/daos-reproducibility/io500/sc23/alcf/aurora/aurora-reproducibility-research.md

 > Please list any additional information needed to determine whether this system has a single point
 > of failure.

-The Aurora hardware and software storage system is able to provide full fault tolerance at various levels of reduendancy depedending on the component.
+The Aurora hardware and software storage system is able to provide full fault tolerance at various levels of redundancy depedending on the component.

 * Power
   * ALCF has a dual-feed from Commerial and UPS power allowing either feed to fail but the system to continue operating.
   * Storage servers have 2+1 power supplies allowing a single power supply failure on any server, or rack PDU failure.